jameszah/ESP32-CAM-VideoCam/README.md

 2. restore wifi when fails
 3. esp camera mod for CAMERA_GRAB_LATEST
 4. mods to allow streaming faster than recording
+5. correct 'Header fields are too long for server to interpret' bug

 <script
   type="module"